Skip to main content

 The Future Students Office (FSO) can assist you with exploring options and applying to UFV.
 You can connect with FSO at info@ufv.ca.

-After you are admitted to UFV and UFV Articulation has reviewed your credentials, you can book an appointment with a School of Education Advisor to identify your next steps.
+After you are admitted to UFV and UFV Admissions has reviewed your credentials, you can book an appointment with a School of Education Advisor to identify your next steps.

-The Bachelor of Education (BEd) program at UFV is highly competitive, and all prospective students, including those with education assistant and UTTOC experience, are required to apply through the standard admission process.
+No. The Bachelor of Education (BEd) program at UFV is highly competitive, and all prospective students, including those with graduate-level credentials and/or post-secondary instructor, education assistant, UTTOC, or international teaching experience, are required to apply through the standard admission process and meet the entrance requirements listed in the UFV Academic Calendar.
+Applications are not considered on an individual exception basis.
 Your current work experience will count towards your program preparation part of your application.
 You can find more information under How to Apply and Prospective Student Information.

 Your application is evaluated for your academic requirements (specific course work), GPA, overall program preparation (experiences), and reference reports.
 In addition, the Multi Mini Interviews (MMI) will assess non-cognitive dispositions such as critical thinking, an inclusive orientation, and your communication skills.